The-Knowledge-House/DS_22/phase_3/week_5/4_17/sprint4_deliverable.md

 When brainstorming foreign keys, consider the following question: which foreign key will allow me to make reliable joins across my tables (if relevant).

 Note that some tables (or perhaps even entire databases) will not have foreign keys!

-### Develop a Schema in SQL

-And lastly, you will write a SQL script to create a schema and the subsequent tables that belong to this schema.
-Take a look at `fix-me-week5` to figure out how this schema should be written.

-You will develop this script and push it to your GitHub repository.
-Be sure to test this script in pgAdmin to ensure its functionality.

-You will be submitting a link to your GitHub profile as part of your Sprint 4 deliverables.
-This will be due on Wednesday `4/26`.